 Uptown Girls

-In this 2002 coming-of-age story, Brittany Murphy plays an heiress to a rockstar who soon looses her fortune and is forced to become the nanny to a type-A eight year old, played by Dakota Fanning.
-Costume designer Sarah Edwards dresses Murphy in fabulous cocktail dresses, which she wears at 8 a.m. no less and there is never a flat shoe in sight.
-Murphy is extremely well dressed in this movie and her character becomes somewhat of a fashion icon.
+In this 2002 coming-of-age story, Brittany Murphy plays an heiress to a rockstar who soon looses her fortune and is forced to become the nanny to a type-A eight year old, played delightfully by Dakota Fanning.
+Costume designer Sarah Edwards dresses Murphy in fabulous cocktail dresses, which she wears at 8 a.m. no less, and there is never a flat shoe in sight.

 Mon Oncle

 This 1958 comedy by Jacques Tati is about a French family that lives in an ultra-modern home in a modest neighborhood.
 The home itself pokes fun at modernism and has been a source of inspiration for several fashion designers.
-Fashion shows like Jil Sander spring 2012 (opens in new tab) and Jacquemus fall 2019 (opens in new tab) both had the house's influence as part of their inspiration.
+Fashion shows like Jil Sander spring 2012 and Jacquemus fall 2019 both had the house's as part of their mood boards.

 Blade Runner

-This 1982 sci-fi cult classic has been an inspiration for designers for more than thirty years.
-From creating runway looks inspired by the movie to even beauty moments like the eye-mask makeup, we've seen the movie's influence at shows such as Dries Van Noten spring 2020 (opens in new tab), Raf Simons spring 2018 (opens in new tab), and Yohji Yamamoto’s 2017 fall show (opens in new tab).
+This 1982 sci-fi cult classic has been an inspiration for designers for more than 30 years.
+From runway looks to even beauty moments—like the eye-mask makeup—we've seen the movie's influence at shows such as Dries Van Noten spring 2020, Raf Simons spring 2018, and Yohji Yamamoto’s 2017 fall show.

 Funny Face

 Instead of pressing play on Breakfast at Tiffany's again, dive into this other Audrey Hepburn classic.
 While on assignment, fashion photographer Dick Avery (Fred Astaire) meets Jo Stockton (Hepburn), a shy bookstore employee whom he takes a photo of by accident.
-Avery thinks she could become a model; the two travel to France and romance ensues, but it won't be long before they encounter obstacles.
-Get ready for some fashion in the city of love.
+Avery thinks she could become a model; the two travel to France and romance ensues, but it won't be long before they encounter obstacles and chic styling.
 This movie is best paired with macarons and coffee.

 Sex and the City

-By now, you've probably seen Sex and the City (the TV show) at least a handful of times thanks to the reruns on E!
-All I have to say is: Thank you Patricia Field, thank you.
+By now, you've probably seen Sex and the City (the TV show) at least a handful of times.
+All I have to say is: Thank you, Patricia Field.
+Thank you.
 The legendary costume designer responsible for Carrie, Miranda, Samantha, and Charlotte's looks on the television series returned to outfit the ladies once more for the 2008 film.
-From the wedding dress photo shoot to the final scene when Carrie returns to the closet of every woman's dream to collect her blue Manolo Blahniks, there's more than enough glamorous fashion moments to enjoy in between the tears and laughter.
+From the wedding dress photo shoot to the final scene when Carrie returns to the closet of every woman's dreams to collect her blue Manolo Blahniks, there's more than enough fashion glam to enjoy in between the tears and laughter.

 Crazy Rich Asians

 The clothes in CRA aren't just fancy, they're outright opulent.
-The film's costume designer, Mary Vogt, worked with director Jon M. Chu to create some unforgettable looks, from Araminta's wedding gown (opens in new tab) (which was really a bodysuit with a skirt attachment) to Rachel's Cinderella moment in the pastel blue Marchesa.
-Featured designers include global brands like Ralph Lauren and Dior, as well as local Asian designers like Carven Ong (opens in new tab); accessories came from jewelry houses including Bulgari and Chopard, who brought their own security teams to set.
+The film's costume designer, Mary Vogt, worked with director Jon M. Chu to create some unforgettable looks, including Araminta's wedding gown (which was really a bodysuit with a skirt attachment) and Rachel's Cinderella moment in a pastel blue Marchesa gown.
+Featured designers include global brands like Ralph Lauren and Dior, as well as local Asian designers like Carven Ong; accessories came from jewelry houses including Bulgari and Chopard, who brought their own security teams to set.
 The movie was history making—and not just for the costumes: It is the first to feature an all-Asian cast since the 1993 film The Joy Luck Club.

 Confessions of a Shopaholic